DevrexLabs/memstate/README.md

 ## Storage backend
 Distribution in a memstate cluster requires a message streaming backend.
 The backend provides a global ordering of commands.

-* **EventStore** - the recommended default backend, a perfect fit in terms of performance, durability, reliability, extensibility and interoperability.
+* **EventStore** - The recommended default backend, a perfect fit in terms of performance, durability, reliability, extensibility and interoperability.

-* **PostgreSQL** - (in progress) We use PostgreSQL notifications to push commands to the nodes.
+* **PostgreSQL** - We use PostgreSQL notifications to push commands to the nodes.
 This is promising because it will allow you to use RDS on AWS.

 * **File system** - simple append only journaling.
 Single memstate node only.

 * **Kinesis** (AWS) - discontinued, end to end latency is too poor.

 * **Kafka** (evaluating)